ibexa/documentation-developer/docs/guide/field_type_reference.md

 ### Generate new Field Type

-You can learn how to create a new Field Type by following the [Creating a Tweet Field Type](../tutorials/field_type/creating_a_tweet_field_type.md) tutorial
+You can learn how to create a custom Field Type by following the [Creating a Tweet Field Type](../tutorials/field_type/creating_a_tweet_field_type.md) tutorial

 You can also make use of the [Field Type Generator Bundle](https://github.com/Smile-SA/EzFieldTypeGeneratorBundle) from our partner Smile.
 It helps you get started by creating a skeleton for a Field Type, including templates for the editorial interface.